magosil86/PANGEAhaircut/README.md

 E logit(mu) = b0 + spAGR * b1 + sGAP * b2.

 The probability *mu* differs for each site and depends on the site specific values *spAGR* and *sGAP*.
 The parameters b0, b1, b2 are fitted through Beta Binomial regression on ~3,000 contigs that Chris Wymant curated manually in April 2015.
 The parameters are learned independently for each consecutive 10 base pair chunk.
 Thus, the calling probability is quite local.
+Potential caveat: if the cut/ref/raw alignment contains large insertions, then the site in the alignment do not correspond to the sites of the model parameters b0, b1, b2.
+The script removes all insertions that are only present amongst the cut/raw contigs and are longer 100 sites.
+All such cases corresponded to reverse raw contigs.
+The value 100 is chosen because the longest insertion in the reference HIV compendium is about 100 bp.
+Once these insertions are removed, the coordinates of the descriptive statistics correspond to the coordinates of the model parameters.

+## Calling sites i. e. no haircut
+A particular site of a cut/raw contig is called (that is not deleted), if the calling probability at that site if
+* it is larger than 0.80, or
+* if it is not more than 10 standard deviations below the calling probability of the consensus (*muc*)

+mu >= min(0.8, muc - 10 * std dev (muc))

+This rule accounts for heterogeneity across the HIV genome.
+In env and especially the V loops, we expect substantial site variation.
+At these sites, the calling probability of the consensus sequences is much lower than in more conserved gene regions.
+Therefore, the above approach calls sites much less stringently at known sites of the genome that are associated with substantial variation.

+## Curating called sites into long chunks
+Across each cut/raw contig, neighbouring sites may be called or not called, if the *mu* is close to the threshold.
+We define
+* called regions of a cut/raw contig as any set of called sites that is not separated by more than 300 bp.
+The value of 300 bp corresponds to the short read length.
+* hair as called sites that are either at the start or the end of a called region
+* internal calls as called sites that are not hair
+* gaps as uncalled sites

+Then,
+* gaps between internal calls are called if they are shorter than 100 bp.
+* gaps between internal calls are called if they occur after position 9,700
+* hair is removed if it less than 150 bp long.
+This is half the length of a short read.
+* any remaining called sites of less than 50bp are removed.

+Finally,
+* the script checks if call cut/raw contigs correspond to each other.
+If this is the case, only the longer one is called.